ooddle

 • Three to four sessions weekly.
 Forty five to ninety minutes each.
 Walking on an incline, easy cycling, slow rowing, or steady swimming all qualify.

 • Nasal breathing as a gauge.
 If you cannot breathe through your nose, you are above Zone 2.
+The shift to mouth breathing is a sign you have crossed the line.

 • Patience.
 Adaptations show up in six to twelve weeks, not days.
+The first month often feels like nothing is changing.

 Common Myths

 • Myth one.
 Zone 2 is too easy to count as exercise.
 It is the foundation that makes harder training possible.
+Athletes at the highest level spend the majority of their training hours here.

 • Myth two.
 Faster is always better.
 Above Zone 2, you stop building the aerobic engine and start taxing recovery.
+The body accumulates the cost without the same long term return.

 • Myth three.
 Cardio kills muscle.
 Properly dosed Zone 2 supports recovery between strength sessions, not the opposite.
+The interference effect that researchers describe shows up only at very high cardio volume paired with hard lifting.

 How ooddle Applies This